andk/pause/doc/operating-model.md

 to another person without your explicit permission, you can record this:

-* Give co-maint to the **NOTRANSFER** user.
+* Give co-maint to the **NOXFER** user.
-  If your distribution contains multiple modules, you only need to give co-maint to NOTRANSFER on the main module.
+  If your distribution contains multiple modules, you only need to give co-maint to NOXFER on the main module.
   If it's not clear what the main module is, then err on the side of giving it to all modules in the distribution.
 * Consider adding a section to the documentation, with your policy on indexing permissions.
-  Many users are more likely to see this rather than the NOTRANSFER permission.
+  Many users are more likely to see this rather than the NOXFER permission.

-The PAUSE admins will honour the NOTRANSFER permission: if someone asks for co-maint on a package that has NOTRANSFER on it, then the PAUSE admins will only do this with the express permission of the first-come.
+The PAUSE admins will honour the NOXFER permission: if someone asks for co-maint on a package that has NOXFER on it, then the PAUSE admins will only do this with the express permission of the first-come.
 There is one exception to the above: